Skip to main content

 Timezones

-As standard in Splunk, AME also stores all timestamps in Epoch Format in UTC.
-The timestamps presented to the user depend on the timezone settings in the user's preferences.
+Like Splunk, AME stores all timestamps in UTC Epoch format.
+The displayed time reflects the timezone set in a user’s Splunk preferences.

 note

-If a User selects -- Default System Timezone--, the timezone will be set to UTC.
+Selecting -- Default System Timezone -- sets the timezone to UTC.

 Overriding the Event Time